carnifast/Carnifast/README.md

 ### Hi there 👋

+- I'm a 4th Neuroscience student at Dalhousie University! 🧠
+- I work under Dr. Kevin Duffy's supervision on my Honour's Project, which aims to reinstate visual cortex plasticity through gamma-frequency stimulation, in an attempt to treat amblyopia 😉
+- I'm currently learning how to code in Python, R, and Matlab 👨🏻‍💻
+- I'm looking to help develop bionic limbs and aim to make these economically available to anyone who needs them 🦾🦿
+- Ask me about Italy and its food (I'm from there, maybe I'll make you something...)
+- Fun fact: I was the Italian tennis champion in 2016 🎾
+-
 <!--
 **carnifast/Carnifast** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.